hunterhines34/Quotely/README.md

 # quotely

-A simple Flutter app showing how to loop through lists of data.
+A simple Flutter app showing how to loop through lists of data with the Card widget.

 ## Getting Started